Qamarzaman555/kyvi_video_downloader/README.md

 # KAU Video Downloader

 A cross-platform application for downloading and organizing videos from Google Drive links listed in a spreadsheet.
+The application provides a user-friendly GUI interface for easy video downloading and organization.

 ## Features

 - Downloads videos from Google Drive links
+- Supports YouTube video downloads
 - Organizes videos into a structured directory hierarchy
-- Creates an Excel workbook with hyperlinks to downloaded videos
+- Creates an Excel workbook with download status tracking
 - Progress tracking and status updates
+- User-friendly GUI interface
-- Cross-platform support (Windows, macOS, Android, iOS)
+- Cross-platform support (Windows, macOS)

 ## Installation